Chinese firm becomes Deutsche Bank's biggest shareholder

 HNA Group, a deal-hungry Chinese conglomerate, now owns almost 10% of Deutsche Bank (DB), according to a filing Tuesday.
 That means it has overtaken the Qatari royal family to become the German lender's top shareholder, according to the latest disclosures.

+The acquisition of a significant stake in a pillar of European finance is another example of China's growing global influence.
+Last year, Chinese firms announced around $220 billion worth of deals for foreign companies, far more than any previous year.

-HNA holds a 9.92% stake, worth €3.4 billion ($3.7 billion) at Tuesday's closing price, through C-Quadrat Investment, a European asset manager.
+HNA now holds a 9.92% stake -- worth €3.4 billion ($3.7 billion) at Tuesday's closing price -- through C-Quadrat Investment, a European asset manager.
 It has built its holding from an initial stake of just over 3% in February.

 Related: Deutsche Bank cuts bonuses by 77% after rough 2016